ropensci/UCSCXenaTools/README.md

 Create two XenaHub objects:

-  - `to_browse` - a XenaHub object contains a cohort and a dataset.
+  - `to_browse` - a XenaHub object containing a cohort and a dataset.
-  - `to_browse2` - a XenaHub object contains 2 cohorts and 2 datasets.
+  - `to_browse2` - a XenaHub object containing 2 cohorts and 2 datasets.

 <!-- end list -->